 When do the employees of the 2-year colleges become employees of UWM?
 How will their reporting lines be determined?

-UWC instructors and staff became UWM employees on July 1, 2018.
-Reporting lines for most UW-Waukesha and UW-Washington County employees did not change from current practices.
-Some employees in certain functional units (e.g., maintenance) will report to UWM staff with dotted line reporting to the College of General Studies (CGS).
-Other staff will report to CGS through department chairs or some other functional unit within CGS.
+Instructors and staff in Waukesha and Washington County became UWM employees on July 1, 2018.
+Reporting lines for most employees did not change.
+Some employees in certain functional units (e.g., maintenance) now report to staff at the main UWM campus with dotted line reporting to the College of General Studies (CGS).
+Other staff report to CGS through department chairs or some other functional unit within CGS.

 Email addresses will change for CGS employees at a yet undetermined future date.
 CITS will provide ample communications about the changes prior to implementation.